FullstackSammy/lifeshare/README.md

    - Added items and bug resolved.
 #
 ## Bugs left unsolved
 - You can create an account on mobile but for some reason, when trying to log in on mobile, you just get redirected to the Sign in page again, needing to type in username and password again.
-Could not find the time to fix this.
+When checking the Heroku logs, there seems to be a authentication problem.
+I have consulted both my mentor and people on slack and google.
+Could not find a solution in time to fix this.
 Everything works well on desktop.
 #
 ## Set up repository
 - Start with a new empty repo